AppImage/docs.appimage.org/source/reference/appimage/appimage-types.rst

 AppImage types and history
 =========================

-In this documentation, you might have already come across things like “In type 2 AppImages”.
+In this documentation, you might have already come across things like "In type 2 AppImages".
 This page explains why such different types and versions of AppImages exist and goes over their differences.
 It also shows how to determine the type of a specific AppImage.

 .. contents:: Contents
    :local: